Quantum Coherence as a Thermodynamic Resource Beyond the Classical Uncertainty Bound

+This conclusion is further reinforced in Fig. 1(c), where the cold-bath population $n_{c}$ is varied.
+As $n_{c}$ increases, the nonequilibrium drive weakens, suppressing both the particle current and the steady-state coherence.
+Consequently, the coherence correction $\psi_{{\rm qc}}$ diminishes and the lower bound $2(1-\psi_{{\rm cl}}-\psi_{{\rm qc}})^{2}$ continuously approaches the incoherent limit $2(1-\psi_{{\rm cl}})^{2}$.
+Throughout this entire range, the exact TUR ratio $D\sigma/J^{2}$ remains above our bound, confirming the universal validity of Eq.
+(2).
+The dependence on both $\Delta$ and $n_{c}$ indicates that $\psi_{{\rm qc}}$ quantitatively captures the coherence-induced relaxation of the thermodynamic cost for precision.

+To further assess the robustness of the theory, we randomly sample a broad parameter space by varying both the detuning $\Delta$ and the driving strength $\Omega$ .
+As illustrated in Fig. 1(d), our coherence-sensitive bound (red circles) lies strictly below the exact TUR ratio, confirming its universal validity.
+More importantly, it consistently provides a significantly tighter lower bound than the existing quantum TUR $\Xi$ (blue cubes) across the majority of the parameter regime.

+Taken together, Figs. 1(b)--1(d) establish two central results.
+First, quantum coherence systematically relaxes the classical precision-dissipation trade-off while preserving a universal uncertainty relation.
+Second, the coherence-sensitive correction yields a significantly tighter lower bound than existing quantum TURs, demonstrating that the coherent component of the response is the missing ingredient required to quantitatively characterize nonequilibrium precision beyond the classical limit.

+\textit{Conclusions.---}We have developed a general theory of thermodynamic uncertainty relations in the presence of quantum coherence.
+Combining the quantum Cramér--Rao inequality with a Dyson-series expansion of deformed Lindblad dynamics, we identified a coherence-sensitive correction that reveals how steady-state coherence reshapes the precision--dissipation trade-off.
+Our framework establishes quantum coherence as a genuine thermodynamic resource and bridges classical and quantum uncertainty relations, providing a foundation for understanding precision limits in nonequilibrium quantum systems.\\

-\textit{Acknowledgement.---}This work has been supported by the Natural Science Foundation of Fujian Province (2023J01006), National Natural Science Foundation of China (12364008 and 12365006), and Fundamental Research Fund for the Central Universities of China (20720240145).
+\textit{Acknowledgement.---}We thank Professor Tan Van Vu for valuable discussions.
+This work has been supported by the Natural Science Foundation of Fujian Province (2023J01006), National Natural Science Foundation of China (12364008 and 12365006), and Fundamental Research Fund for the Central Universities of China (20720240145).